rborder/xftsim/README.md

 ## Notice

 `xftsim` is under active development.
-Stay tuned for tutorials and documentation in the near future!
+Please let us know if there are features missing or bugs!

 <!--
 ## Quickstart: simulating bivariate cross-assortative mating